FRRouting/frr/doc/user/zebra.rst

 An admin distance of 255 indicates to Zebra that the route should not be installed into the Data Plane.
-Additionally routes with an admin distance of 255 will not be redistributed.
+Additionally routes with an admin distance of 255 will not be redistributed as that these routes are typically not installed.
+The exception here is that Kernel routes may have an admin distance of 255 and they will be redistributed.
+This is because Zebra has no control over Kernel routes and if the kernel route has an admin distance of 255 clearly it is being used.
+As such as part of redistribution, kernel routes are a special case.

 Zebra does treat Kernel routes as special case for the purposes of Admin Distance.
 Upon learning about a route that is not originated by FRR